 A medical school graduate must still undergo two years as a resident under the supervision of a physician to fully qualify as a family physician and longer than that if the person wants to become a specialist.

-Northwestern local governments, including the District of Houston, have identified the need for more resident positions in the north, saying that’s a crucial piece of the plan to increase the number of physicians.
+Northwestern local governments, have identified the need for more resident positions in the north, saying that’s a crucial piece of the plan to increase the number of physicians.